The Divine Layer

 Scope

-This file owns the cross-game nature and limits of gods in this setting: what "divine" means, how gods interact with the mortal world through vessels and marked agents, what divine attention costs, and the structural relationship between gods and the demon-origin layer.
-Specific named gods, their domains, and game-era pantheon politics are deferred until canonical names are committed; the structural facts about divinity are universe scope and live here.
+This file owns the cross-game nature and limits of higher beings in this setting, especially gods: what "divine" means, how higher beings interact with the mortal world through vessels and marked agents, what attention across the boundary costs, and the structural relationship between gods and the demon-origin layer.
+Specific named gods, their domains, and game-era pantheon politics are deferred until canonical names are committed; the structural facts about divinity and higher-being notice are universe scope and live here.

 Facts